-The following forms must be completed and/or signed by the AU or the household's authorized representative when processing a SNAP renewal:
+The following forms must be completed and/or signed by the AU or the household's authorized representative, where applicable, when processing a SNAP renewal:

-- Form 297, Application for Benefits and Form 297A, Rights and Responsibilities, if Form 297 is used - Form 508, SNAP/Medicaid/TANF Renewal Form - Form 339, Simplified Reporting Requirements, if Gateway is down - Form 859, SNAP Consolidated Work Requirements Notice (if work registrants are in the AU) - Form 846, Change Report Form, if requested by the AU
+- Form 297, Application for Benefits and Form 297A, Rights and Responsibilities, if Form 297 is used - Form 508, SNAP/Medicaid/TANF Renewal Form - Form 859, SNAP Consolidated Work Requirements Notice (if work registrants are in the AU) This must be mailed manually if not sent out by Gateway. - Form 846, Change Report Form, if requested by the AU all SNAP forms.
+Examples of electronic signatures are the use of a Personal Identification Number (PIN), a computer password, clicking on an "I accept these conditions" button on a screen, or clicking on a "Submit" button on a screen.
+Adobe Signature, DocuSign, and Dropbox Sign are common software that offer E-Signature.

-Electronic signatures utilizing Adobe Signature or other E-Signature software will be acceptable for all SNAP forms.
 A completed application consists of a signed application submitted with a name and address.
 A typed name on the signature line of a paper application is not acceptable.